What am I Watching?

 Competition Format

 Each game is 2.5 minutes with an initial 15 seconds where the robots operate autonomously.
-After this section, the robots are operated by a driver with a human player on the opposite end of the field who introduces game pieces to the field.
+After this section, the robots are operated by a driver with a human player on the opposite end of the field who introduces game pieces called notes to the field at their source.
 You are working with an alliance of 2 other teams in the game for a combined total score.

 What Else Do I Need To Know?